muratbayrktr/OOP-DesignPrinciples-SOLID/README.md

     }
 }
 ```
-Here, `Book` handles data-related functionalities, whereas `BookPrinter` is responsible for printing operations, adhering to SRP【9†source】.
+Here, `Book` handles data-related functionalities, whereas `BookPrinter` is responsible for printing operations, adhering to SRP.

 ### 2. Open/Closed Principle (OCP)
 #### Definition
 Classes should be open for extension but closed for modification.
-This principle aims to allow classes to be extended without modifying existing code, thus preventing potential bugs【10†source】.
+This principle aims to allow classes to be extended without modifying existing code, thus preventing potential bugs.

 #### Benefits
 - **Enhanced Flexibility**: Easily extend class functionalities.